-Children who may be vulnerable to peer abuse are identified by staff early and referred to school based ELSA, counsellors or therapists according to the level of need.
+Children who may be vulnerable to peer abuse are identified by staff early and referred to the school based Thrive Assistant, Pastoral Lead or therapists according to the level of need.
 This work endeavours to raise the child's self-esteem and resilience.
 It also provides them with a trusted adult to whom they can report any concerns.

 If an allegation of peer abuse is made, this will be referred to the DSL using the normal reporting procedures.
 The DSL will then consider the action that needs to be taken to keep the child safe from harm.

-This would include but not be limited to:
+This would include but not be limited to :

-- informing parents of both the alleged perpetrator and alleged victim (unless it was felt this would out the children at greater risk of harm) - invoking the Anti-Bullying Policy and putting the children on 'Red Alert' - giving the children named adults to report any further issues to - informing children's social care and, if the threshold for child protection has been met, making a referral under the interagency procedures - writing a risk assessment, in conjunction with other agencies if appropriate, to ensure children are safe in school - applying consequences in line with school policies
+- Informing parents of both the alleged perpetrator and alleged victim (unless it was felt this would out the children at greater risk of harm). - Invoking the Anti-Bullying Policy and putting the children on 'Red Alert'. - Giving the children named adults to report any further issues to. - Informing children's social care and, if the threshold for child protection has been met, making a referral under the interagency procedures. - Writing a risk assessment, in conjunction with other agencies if appropriate, to ensure children are safe in school. - Applying consequences in line with school policies.